Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Expansion

 Expansion signals are the happy ones.
 A user is bumping up against usage limits.
 They’re exploring features available on a higher tier.
-Their team is growing and they need more seats.
+Their team is growing, and they need more seats.
 They’re deep in the product and getting more value every month.

-The behavioral triggers here are about readiness.
+The behavioural triggers here are about readiness.
 Not every user who hits a limit is ready to buy more, but many are — and the ones who are will appreciate a well-timed, relevant nudge far more than a cold upsell email.

 Advocacy

 The triggers here aren’t about saving the account — they’re about turning satisfaction into momentum.
-Referral program invitations, case study requests, review prompts.
+Referral program invitations, case study requests, and review prompts.

 The timing matters: ask a customer who just had a great support experience to leave a review, not one who submitted a bug report last week.